 The fact that you’ve committed yourself to making connections in grad school is a great first step.
 While chatting with fellow students in class (maybe even forming a study group) can be a great way to make friends, there are on-campus resources that might help you branch out and meet new people:

-- Find a club that celebrates diversity: GO-MAP supports grad students of color, Rainbow Grads and Q Center bring together students with diverse sexual and gender identities, and the D Center connects students with disabilities.
+- Find a club that celebrates diversity: GSEE supports grad students of color, the Q Center brings together students with diverse sexual and gender identities, and the D Center connects students with disabilities.

 - Attend a meeting of the Graduate and Professional Student Senate.

 - Attend a concert or art show, cheer at a sports game or play a game of your own at the HUB.

 - If you’re feeling isolated or need additional support, reach out to the UW’s Counseling Center.

 Best of luck!